Spirent/py-stcrestclient/README.md

    `python -m stcrestclient.tccsh`

--Get information about a TestCenter server (and check if it is running):
+- Get information about a TestCenter server (and check if it is running):

    `python -m stcrestclient.systeminfo server_addr`